wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

 a pop-up tip would appear as shown in Figure 1.
 A static picture, however, does not interact with users.

 ### Methodology

+Compared with image-based frontend or server-side backend approach, we strive to fulfill the following three requirements at the same time.
+First, the static content should be dynamic.
+This implies acquiring data from Github as the static page loads using asynchronous requests.
+Second, the contribution calendar should consist of HTML elements, and look excatly identical to the one on Github.
+This implies re-using the building blocks that Github profile page is written of, such as the HTML element layour and CSS settings.
+As we shall see later, it is helpful to look into the source of Github page.
+Lastly, the calendar should be interactive.
+This suggests implementing event listeners for the green grids.
+In this article, only mouse enter and mouse leave events are implemented as shown in Figure 1.

+In the following sections, we